Multi-PeV Signals from a New Astrophysical Neutrino Flux Beyond the Glashow Resonance

-Upgoing $\nu_\tau$ fluxes are complicated by regeneration due to the relatively-quick decays of taus produced in CC interactions back into $\nu_\tau$.
-The total number flux of $\nu_\tau$ is conserved, although the spectrum is distorted towards lower $E_{\nu_\tau}$.
-We estimate the surviving $\nu_\tau$ flux by converting the interacting fraction for each $E_{\nu_\tau}$ into a continuous distribution based on \cite{Bugaev:2003sw} (neglecting regenerated $\nu_\mu$ and $\nu_e$).
+Upgoing $\nu_\tau$ fluxes are complicated by regeneration, decays of taus produced within Earth back into $\nu_\tau$.
+The total $\nu_\tau$ number flux is conserved, although the spectrum is distorted towards lower $E_{\nu_\tau}$.
+We estimate the surviving $\nu_\tau$ flux by converting the interacting fraction for each $E_{\nu_\tau}$ into a continuous distribution based on \cite{Bugaev:2003sw} (neglecting regenerated $\nu_\mu$/$\nu_e$).

-{\bf Multi-PeV Rates:} Fig.~\ref{muonspec} shows the flux of muons ({\it left}) and taus ({\it right}) versus energy as they enter the detector arising from the models in Fig.~\ref{casca}.
-It is evident that the $E_\nu^{-2.6}$ spectrum yields a very-low rate of multi-PeV muons (and a negligible tau rate not shown), though it would be useful to have a quantitative comparison with observations.

-The neutrino energy probed by a fully-through-going track event depends on the flavor of the parent neutrino.
-If the $2.6 \!\pm\!
-0.3$~PeV track event is due to a muon, estimating the deposition in $\sim \!1$~km by integrating the above $b_\mu(E_\mu)$ implies $E_\mu \!\gtrsim\!
-8$~PeV upon entrance to IceCube, indicated by the vertical band in the left panel of Fig.~\ref{muonspec}.
+{\bf Super-Glashow Fluxes.} $E_{\nu}$ probed by a fully-through-going track event depends on the parent neutrino flavor.
+If the 2.6~PeV track event is from a muon, estimating $E_{\rm dep}$ in $\sim$1~km by integrating $b_\mu(E_\mu)$ implies $E_\mu \!\gtrsim\!
+8$~PeV upon entering IceCube (Fig.~\ref{muonspec}; {\it left}).

 Compared to a muon with the same energy, the energy loss rate of a tau is much smaller.
-To deposit $E_{\rm dep} \!=\!
-2.6$~PeV in $\sim \!1$~km using $b_\tau(E_\tau)$ alone (i.e., not including any energy from the $\nu_\tau$ interaction or tau decay, both assumed to occur outside the detector) implies $E_\tau \!\approx\!
+Depositing $E_{\rm dep} \!=\!
+2.6$~PeV in $\sim$1~km from $b_\tau(E_\tau)$ alone (i.e., not including any energy from the $\nu_\tau$ interaction or tau decay, both assumed to occur outside the detector) implies $E_\tau \!\approx\!
 67$~PeV.
 The light yield may even be less than a muon of this $E_{\rm dep}$ dependent upon photonuclear losses \cite{DeYoung:2006fg}.
-This difference in neutrino energy for $E_\tau \!\gg\!
-E_\mu$ required for a through-going tau track is significant.
+Since $E_\tau \!\gg\!
+E_\mu$, the difference in neutrino energy required for a through-going tau track is significant.

+Fig.~\ref{muonspec} shows spectra of muons ({\it left}) and taus ({\it right}) versus energy entering the detector.
+We see that an $E_\nu^{-2.6}$ spectrum similar to IceCube fits \cite{Aartsen2015,Kopper2015} (Fig.~\ref{casca}) implies a very-low rate of multi-PeV muons (and a negligible tau rate not shown).
+A prompt PeV neutrino flux should be steeper with a lower normalization than the $E_\nu^{-2.6}$ model \cite{Kopper2015,Bhattacharya:2015jpa,Laha:2016dri}, with $<\!0.01$\% probability of an atmospheric origin for the track event \cite{Schoenen2015,Aartsen:2016ngq,Aartsen:2016xlq}.
+A quantitative comparison with plausible astrophysical models can provide flux levels yielding more adequate rates.

+The neutrino spectrum from $pp$ scattering roughly traces the proton spectrum within the source.
+Spectra from $p\gamma$ scattering, set by protons and target photons above the photopion threshold, tend to be hard prior to being broken and/or cutoff.